From Combinatorics to Geometry: The Dynamics of Graph Gradient Diffusion: Stability

 \subsection{Block Decomposition Preserves Stability}

-Proposition~\ref{prop:blocks} in Section~\ref{sec:preliminaries} shows that the block decomposition of a graph induces a decomposition of each equilibrium into equilibria of the blocks.
-The following theorem shows that block decomposition preserves Lyapunov, asymptotic and linear stability.
-Effectively, this allows to reduce the analysis of equilibria and stability to $2$-vertex-connected graphs.
+Proposition~\ref{prop:blocks} in Section~\ref{sec:preliminaries} shows that the block decomposition of a graph~$G$ into its $2$-vertex connected components~$G_1,\ldots,G_p$ preserves equilibria, in the sense that~$\x \in \R^{V(G)}$ is an equilibrium on the graph~$G$ if and only if the restrictions~$\x\vert_{V(G_k)} \in \R^{V(G_k)}$ are equilibria for each block~$G_k$.
+The following result shows that block decomposition preserves Lyapunov, asymptotic and linear stability.
+Together with Proposition~\ref{prop:blocks}, this implies Theorem~\ref{thm:intro_blocks_stability} stated in the introduction.
+Effectively, this result allows to reduce the analysis of equilibria and stability to $2$-vertex-connected graphs.

 \begin{theorem} Suppose that~$f\in \anal$ and that the graph~$G$ is connected.
 Let $ G = G_1 \cup \cdots \cup G_p $ be the block composition of~$G$.
 An equilibrium~$\x \in \R^{V(G)}$ is Lyapunov stable in~$G$ if and only if for every block~$G_k$ the equilibrium~$\x\vert_{V(G_k)} \in \R^{V(G_k)}$ is Lyapunov stable in~$G_k$.
 The statement remains true if ``Lyapunov stable'' is replaced by ``asymptotically stable equilibrium up to symmetry'', or ``linearly stable equilibrium up to symmetry''. \end{theorem}